bertholdschulte/spark-twitter/README.md

-Example to consume and filter and evaluate twitter tweets.
+Example to consume, filter and evaluate twitter tweets.

 Twitter access
 --------------